 Having an account also allows us to calculate more accurate predictions.

-Your Clue account also enables you to use Clue Connect, or connect your Fitbit or Oura ring to Clue.
+Your Clue account also enables you to use Clue Connect.

 You can connect your Clue account with Facebook, Google or your email address.
 This is for logging in only.
 No data you track in Clue will be shared with these external platforms.

 Tap on Account in Clue’s Menu and follow the instructions.
 If you’d like, you can login with Facebook, Google or your email address.

 You will receive an email to verify your account.
 Click on the link in the email to verify and activate your account.

 What if I want to use Clue without an account?